nathanmargaglio/Handwritten-Digits-Classification/markdown/report.md

 	\sigma(z) = \dfrac{1}{1 + e^{-z}}
 \end{equation}

 as our activation function throughout the network.
-The objective function our network minimizes is the log-likelihood error function, and we incorporate regularization to reduce complexity, and thus overfitting, of our neural network.
+The objective function our network minimizes is the negative log-likelihood error function, and we incorporate regularization to reduce complexity, and thus overfitting, of our neural network.

 ### Tuning Hyper-Parameters for our Neural Network